 - That the degree for which the research student has submitted a thesis be awarded subject to minor amendments to the thesis being made by a date specified (minor amendments include: minor errors/omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification to one or two figures, and minor changes to layout, and require no new research; these changes need only be certified by the internal examiner).
 The date specified for the submission of such minor amendments should normally be no later than three months after the formal notification to the research student.

 - That the degree for which the research student has submitted a thesis be awarded subject to the correction of modest errors/omissions of substance being made by a date specified (the procedure for certification of the amendments should be clearly specified in the report).
 Such amendments may require limited further analysis but will not affect the originality of the central thesis.
-They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that a further oral examination is required.
+They will be of a scale to require certification by both the internal and external examiners, though normally not so extensive that a further viva voce examination is required.
 The date specified for the submission of such modest amendments should normally be no later than six months, although examiners may request a specified date of up to nine months, after the formal notification to the research student.

-- That the research student be permitted to resubmit by a date specified a revised thesis for the same degree for re-examination, including an additional oral examination, on one subsequent occasion.
+- That the research student be permitted to resubmit by a date specified a revised thesis for the same degree for re-examination, including an additional viva voce examination, on one subsequent occasion.
 The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the research student.
 The Fees Office should be informed when a research student has been asked to submit a revised thesis.

 - That, in the case only of a PhD research student who has failed to satisfy the examiners, permission may be given to the research student to apply within a specified time for the award of the degree of MPhil.
 Submission may be allowed without re-examination, subject to any minor amendment of the thesis which may be required by the examiners.
-Or, at the request of the examiners, submission of a revised thesis may be subject to re-examination, including a viva voce.
+Or, at the request of the examiners, submission of a revised thesis may be subject to re-examination, including a viva voce examination.
 In such circumstances, the work must meet the normal criteria for the award of the MPhil degree.

 - That the degree be not awarded and that re-submission of the thesis be not permitted.